adeelajmal2468/AirDropping-Solana-Project/README.md

 First of all create a directory where you need to store this project.Then run npm install --save @solana/web3.js on cmd if you are using windows.

-To run this code use command: node index.js.
+To run this code use command: node index.js on cmd.